Privacy and protecting personal information has become a priority for the medical industry.

 Disposing of Protected Health Information

-The people who need to dispose of PHI are covered entities and their business associates.
-Any company or medical facility that collects health information needs to ensure it’s properly destroyed.
+The people who need proper disposal of Protected Health Information (PHI) are covered entities and their business associates.
+Any company or medical facility that collects health information needs to properly destroy it.
+In addition, any time anyone in the company receives access to any file or record containing health information, you also have to properly destroy it.

-One of the best ways to ensure proper destruction is to shred those documents.
-There’s several ways to ensure your documents are destroyed:
+Therefore, one of the best ways to ensure proper destruction is to shred those documents.
+There are several ways to destroy your documents:

 Mobile Shredding: Where a shredding truck comes to your location and shreds all your documents right before your eyes.
-This makes sure that any PHI is properly disposed of, and it saves you the time and hassle of transferring all your documents to a different location to be shredded.
+This ensures the proper disposal of any PHI, and it saves you the time and hassle of transferring all your documents to a different location to shred them.

-Off-Site Shredding: You can also have a shredding truck come to your site and transport your documents to a secure off site shredding plant for destruction.
+Off-Site Shredding: You can also have a shredding truck come to your site and transport your documents to a secure off-site shredding plant for destruction.
 This is great for large amounts of shredding.
-Any documents containing PHI are stored in locked containers then destroyed in a large industrial shredder.
+You should store any documents containing PHI in locked containers and then destroy them in a large industrial shredder.

 One step that every practice should follow is storing any records that contain PHI securely in a locked bin or locked room.
 Whether you choose mobile shredding or offsite shredding, you’ll receive a certificate of destruction to prove compliance with the HIPAA destruction requirements every time.